Bulk writes

 ]

-// Define an anonymous function to upsert each customer.
+// Define a function to upsert each customer.

 let upsertCustomer = (customerData) => {